am4246-code/RollCount-Facial_Attendance-Taker/README.md

 # RollCount -- Facial Detection Attendance Taker!

-RollCount is a classroom attendance taking program that combines face detection, face recognition, and attendance logging for professors and teachers alike.
+RollCount is a attendance taking software that utilizes face detection and recognition to idenitfy and mark a student present using live feed from your webcam.

-## Key Features

 - Register students with a student ID, name, and reference image.
 - Store student metadata locally in JSON.